commercelayer/commercelayer-js-dropin/README.md

 ### Variant Options

 If your product has many variants, add an element with `clayer-variant` class and `data-sku-code` for each variant option.
 You can use either a `select` tag or a list of `radio` buttons.
-The list of data attributes that you can add to each option are the same of the shopping bag example above.
+The list of data attributes that you can add to each option are the same as the shopping bag example above.

-The add to bag button is not referred to a specific SKU and its data attributes get updated when an option is selected.
+The add to bag button is not referred to a specific SKU, and its data attributes get updated when an option is selected.
 You can optionally add a quantity field to let the customer add more than one item to the shopping bag.

 ```html
 <!DOCTYPE html>